 Skip to main content

-Use the Parts Library to define reusable part records that Canaveral can match to takeoff items.
+Use the Parts Library to define reusable part records that matches to takeoff items.

 1. Open the left sidebar.